 These obviously need to be replaced.
 Sprinklers that are too high (due to incorrect installation or soil erosion) or too low are tripping hazards, and can be damaged or broken when someone trips on them.

-Sometimes creatures looking for a drink, especially during droughts, will cause damage by chewing on the heads and nozzles, especially during droughts.
-And lawn mowers, as well as cars, can destroy sprinkler heads by running over them.
+Sometimes creatures looking for a drink will cause damage by chewing on the heads and nozzles, especially during droughts.
+Lawn mowers, as well as cars, can destroy sprinkler heads by running over them.

 When replacing broken sprinkler heads, consider using an appropriate swing riser assembly.
 These can help protect your rotor or spray sprinklers from future damage when run over or stepped on.
 Your irrigation professional can help you with this.